osgi/osgi.enroute.site/_source/_book/300-principles.md

 title: Principles
 ---

+This is the more theoretical section that only the 1% will read.
+You can safely skip it and belong to the 99%, it is just a section where the ideas behind OSGi enRoute, and largely behind OSGi, are given some more footing so that that minority that actually wants to know where things come from are also satisfied.

+## Principles

 With the Internet today it is no problem to find a solution to almost any detailed question.
 It is therefore hard to understand how we worked only a decade ago without Google, Bing, and Stack Overflow at our finger tips.
 Across my desk there are hundreds of books explaining CVS, XML, XSLT, LDAP, and other old technologies, silently testifying about this BG (Before Google) era.
 However, there are also books in that bookshelf that do not prescribe a solution to a detailed problem but that attempt to go deeper into the mysteries of the software development process.
 Books that discuss the _principles_ of the software development process without reverting to ephemeral screen shots.

 So why are principles important?
 Principles are important because they _guide us_ towards solutions to problems we are not always directly aware of.
 Software is a frighteningly complex endeavor that forces its practitioners to make hundreds to thousands of decisions each day; decisions that can actually have quite far reaching consequences.
 Though each of these decisions has a local optimum, it is not that local optimum that creates great systems.
 You cannot look at the millions of parts in a 747 airplane and point out a single part that makes it fly.
 Flying is the combined result of all those millions of parts _interacting_.
 To make these parts work, they need to be _designed_.
 To make these designs work together, we need an _architecture_ that defines the rules and constraints of the designs.
 To define an architecture we need principles that guide us in developing the right architecture.